How to Get Into Grad School With a Low GPA

 1. Know the Application Requirements

 Check all application requirements closely.
-A GPA cutoff may disqualify you.
+A GPA cutoff may disqualify you from admission at some institutions.
 However, some institutions may still let you apply if you exceed other minimum requirements, such as work experience.

 Contact admissions departments with questions.
 Advisors can help you find out if you can get into grad school with a low GPA.